kubicorn/kubicorn/bootstrap/README.md

 Feel free to add your own, or modify these at any time.

-The scripts are effectively what we use as `user data` to init a VM
+The scripts are effectively what we use as `user data` to initialize a VM

 ### I need to template out one of these bootstrap scripts